anenadic/committee-task-forces-templates/committee-charter-template.md

 Status: [active|not active] <br />

 ### Description
-A short description of what the committee does (i.e. the problem statement).
+A short description of what the committee does (i.e. the problem statement or scope).

 __Example:__
+The committee is established to develop and maintain a mentorship program to support instructors as they progress through training, teaching, curriculum development, and other community-related activities.
+We help promote community-building and networking by providing (virtual) spaces where instructors from all over the world can share teaching success stories and discuss strategies for overcoming challenges.
+In August 2018, the group was renamed to the Instructor Development Committee to reflect the wider focus of its activity and to avoid confusion with the Mentoring Groups Program.

 ### Objectives
-The overall objective(s) of the committee, i.e. that the committee aims to achieve.
+The overall objective(s) or purpose of the committee, i.e. that the committee aims to achieve.

 __Example:__
+The committee helps organise and run:

+- Instructor discussion sessions which provide a forum where experienced and novice instructors can discuss past and/or upcoming workshops.
+Instructors who have just taught, are about to teach, or have just completed instructor training will receive an email invitation to these meetings, but these sessions are open to anyone.
+- Mentoring groups to support instructors by matching them with a personal mentor.
+Mentors will guide small groups (~4-5) of mentees, guiding them through specific goals including preparing to teach a workshop, maintaining lessons, building local communities, and organizing workshops.

 ### Roles and Responsibilities